su8/pinky-bar/README.md

 *On the second day I wanted to add some colorization and icons to the status bar without using dzen2 or any other 3rd party program.
 There was enormous number of patches in the dwm website, and to be honest the colorization patch posted there was broken and incomplete.
 Thankfully to GitHub's searching functions I managed to find different colorization patches, I have tried the ones with pango and cairo, but my system gpu is too weak to handle all the different effects.*

-*I don't have to mention that almost every patch I came across in internet was broken or incomplete, and it was up to me to fix it.*
+*I don't have to mention that almost every patch I came across in Internet was broken or incomplete, and it was up to me to fix it.*

 *On third day (today) my primary task was to add only colorization and I did it.
 Here is a link to my dwm fork and patches* [dwm-fork](https://github.com/su8/dwm-fork)